MicrosoftDocs/winrt-api/windows.storage/applicationdata_roamingstoragequota.md

 ## -remarks

 > [!WARNING]
 > Roaming data and settings is no longer supported as of Windows 11.
 The recommended replacement is [Azure App Service](/azure/app-service/).
 Azure App Service is widely supported, well documented, reliable, and supports cross-platform/cross-ecosystem scenarios such as iOS, Android and web.
+Settings stored here no longer roam (as of Windows 11), but the settings store is still available.
 >
 > This documentation applies to Windows 10 versions 1909 and lower.